Updated: June 20, 2022

-According to a recent study done by the Shareholders’ Association of the Philippines, less than 1% of Filipinos are invested in the stock market.
+According to a 2016 study done by the Shareholders’ Association of the Philippines, less than 1% of Filipinos are invested in the stock market.

-The reasons vary but the primary cause would be the lack of general knowledge on how the stock market actually works.
+The reasons vary but the primary cause would be the lack of general knowledge of how the stock market actually works.
 After all, this is not something being taught in our school system.

 In my opinion, if more Filipinos can realize how much one can potentially earn in the stock market, then interest and participation would certainly grow.

 But how much can you really earn from the stock market?
 That’s what we’re here for today, thanks to a reader who sent me this question:

 I have P300,000 just sitting in my bank account.
 Can I put this in the stock market?
 If so, how much will my money earn per year?

 Your money has the potential to grow on an average of 12% per year in the Philippine stock market.

 So if you put P300,000 in the stock market, then your money can grow and have an estimated value of P528,000 after five years.